jovin-nicholas/trail-mapping-platform/README.md

-# rails-gis-starter
-A simple starter app with Rails, mapbox, and PostGIS
+# Trail Mapping Platform (Rails, React, Mapbox, PostGIS)
+## Overview
+A fullstack geospatial platform built with Ruby on Rails, React, MapboxGL, and PostGIS.
+This project demonstrates interactive mapping, scalable backend infrastructure, and clean, user-focused design—reflecting the technical and product values championed by AllTrails.

-## Homework
+## Why This Project?
-The repo exists for you to demonstrate some of your Ruby/React/PostGIS skills.

-We don't expect you to know or understand these tools perfectly, so please take your time and do your best.
-We're as interested in seeing how productive you can be as you learn, and what you're able to accomplish, as we are in the final product.

-If you have questions, email mark@statvis.com.

-You don't need to make your repo private, but if you choose to please invite @markbennett as a collaborator with read permissions so we can review your work together.

-We're aiming for you to spend no more than 2-hours on this so don't feel like you need to complete all these changes.
-As you progress, we'll try to make them harder so get as far as you can then let us know when you're done.
-Please don't spend more than 2-hours on this, and reach out if you're stuck.

-Don't forget to look at the FAQ and RESOURCES in this README.

-1. Follow the pre-requisites and get the app running in a Codespace
-2. Increase the number of seeded items to 100 (HINT: Look in `seeds.rb`)
-3. Change the title of the React component from "Our React App" to "Statvis" (HINT: Check out `App.jsx`)
-4. Change the contents of the place popup (HINT: Checkout https://docs.mapbox.com/mapbox-gl-js/example/popup-on-click/)
-5. Add a random shape to the map (HINT: Try this https://docs.mapbox.com/mapbox-gl-js/example/fill-pattern/)
-6. Add filter to only display places with certain text in their names (HINT: You can do this in Ruby or JS, you pick)
-7. Cluster places as you zoom out to ensure stable performance Increase the number of places to 1000, 10000, or more!
-How high can you go and still make it performant?
-(HINT: Checkout https://docs.mapbox.com/mapbox-gl-js/example/cluster/)
-9. Add ratings to the Place model, populate them with data, then display the average rating for each place.
-10. ADD YOUR OWN IDEA!
+Designed to solve real problems for outdoor explorers by visualizing and managing geospatial data at scale.

+Mirrors AllTrails core stack and product direction: interactive maps, reliable trail data, scalable APIs, and delightful UI.

-## Prerequisites
+## Key Features

-1. A GitHub account
-2. OPTIONAL: VS Code (to develop locally)
+Mapbox-powered interactive mapping: View “places” on fully interactive maps (pan, zoom, popups).

+Rails/PostGIS backend: Robust CRUD for trail/place management with geospatial search/filtering.

+React front-end: Modern, responsive UI for seamless experience.

+Scalable seed generator: Model and test data performance for large datasets.

+Easy local setup: Docker/devcontainer support for quick onboarding.

 ## Getting Started

-1. Fork a copy of https://github.com/burmis/rails-gis-starter to your GitHub account

-2. Open a new Codespace for this repo.
-These directions will assume you've done this.

-3. Install the correct ruby with rvm
+1. Install the correct ruby with rvm

 ```
 rvm install "ruby-3.1.3"
 rvm use "ruby-3.1.3"
 ```

-4. Install dependencies
+2. Install dependencies

 ```
 bundle install
 yarn install
 ```

-5. Set up the database by running
+3. Set up the database by running

 ```
 rails db:setup
 ```

-6. Start up the dev server
+4. Start up the dev server

 ```
 bin/dev
 ```

-7. Open the app has started you can access the homepage at http://localhost:3000
+5. Open the app has started you can access the homepage at http://localhost:3000

 ## Connecting to the Codespace a second time